On Anosovity, divergence and bi-contact surgery

 \section{Introduction}

-For almost two decades since the introduction of Anosov flows in the early 60s, the only known examples of Anosov flows on three dimensional closed manifolds were based on either the suspension of Anosov diffeomorphisms of 2-torus, or the geodesic flows on the unit tangent space of hyperbolic surfaces.
-All such examples are orbit equivalent to an algebraic volume preserving flow, by their natural construction and a lot of interesting properties of Anosov flows were derived assuming the existence of such invariant volume forms.
-However, the first examples of Anosov flows, which are not orbit equivalent to a volume preserving one, were constructed in 1980 by Franks and Williams \cite{anomal}, using a surgery operation designed for a suspension Anosov flow.
-Since then, understanding the relation between the existence of such volume forms and various aspects of Anosov dynamics has been studied from different viewpoints.
+For almost two decades after the introduction of Anosov flows in the early 1960s \cite{anosov0,anosov}, the only known examples of Anosov flows on three dimensional closed manifolds were based on either the suspension of Anosov diffeomorphisms of 2-torus, or the geodesic flows on the unit tangent space of hyperbolic surfaces.
+All such examples are orbit equivalent to an algebraic volume preserving flow, by their natural construction and a lot of interesting properties of Anosov flows were derived, assuming the existence of such invariant volume forms.
+However, the first examples of Anosov flows, which are not orbit equivalent to a volume preserving one, were constructed in 1980 by Franks and Williams~\cite{anomal}.
+Since then, understanding the relation between the existence of an invariant volume form and various aspects of Anosov dynamics has been studied from different viewpoints.
 In particular, from a topological viewpoint, such property is associated with the {\em transitivity} of an Anosov flow \cite{asaokaverj} and from a measure theoretic viewpoint, they correspond to ergodic Anosov flows \cite{anosov0,marg}.
-Moreover, many other dynamical aspects of such flows, including the regularity theoretical aspects, are well-studied in the literature (for instance, see \cite{sinai,asaokaverj,hruder}).
+Moreover, many other dynamical aspects of such flows, including the regularity theoretical aspects, are well-studied in the literature (for instance, see \cite{sinai,hruder}).

-Our goal in this paper, is to study the relation between the divergence of a flow and Anosovity, in the context of a larger class of dynamics, namely the class of {\em projectively Anosov flows}, and using the notion of {\em growth rates of the invariant bundles}.
+Our goal in this paper, is to study the relation between the divergence of a flow and Anosovity, in the context of a larger class of dynamics, namely the class of {\em projectively Anosov flows}, and using the notion of {\em expansion rates of the invariant bundles}.
 These quantities measure the infinitesimal change of the length of vectors in the stable and unstable directions, and facilitate geometric understanding of Anosov flows.
-In particular, they play a significant role in the {\em contact and symplectic geometry} of Anosov flows \cite{mitsumatsu,hoz3,salmoi}.
+In particular, they play a significant role in the more recent {\em contact and symplectic geometric theory} of Anosov flows \cite{mitsumatsu,hoz3,salmoi}.
 Therefore, our study provides new perspective on the class of volume preserving Anosov flows, in terms of those geometries.